IBT-FMI/NeuroGentooProject/doc/UseCases.md

 	```
 Now one can safely execute the `./install.sh` script.

-The metadata is not installed automatically, since it is a rather large change to the users Gentoo Linux system, which should not be done without user interaction.
+The reason why metadata installation is not handled automatically, is that it represents a significant change to the users Gentoo Linux system, which should not be done without user interaction.

 Gentoo Prefix Installations
 ---------------------------

-Prefix installations are full Gentoo Linux installations that reside in the users home-directory, and do not affect the host system.
+Prefix installations are full Gentoo Linux installations that reside in a user's home-directory, and do not otherwise affect the host system.
-It can be understood as a kind of virtual machine *without* the strict encapsulation from guest to host, but also without the usual virtualization overhead.
+Gentoo Prefix can be understood as a kind of virtual machine *without* the strict encapsulation from guest to host, but also without the usual virtualization overhead.

-Gentoo Prefix is installed with a script that leads the user through the whole process and requires only minimal interaction at the beginning.
+Gentoo Prefix is installed via an automatic script, which requires only minimal interaction at the onset of the installation porcess.
 This script can be downloaded from the Gentoo developer page at <https://dev.gentoo.org/~heroxbd/bootstrap-rap.sh>

-Usage of the .gentoo directory is simliar to Bare-Metal installations, except that the Portage configuration no longer resides in `/etc`, but in the prefix directory, which is `$HOME/gentoo/etc/portage/` by default
+Usage of the .gentoo directory is simliar to Bare-Metal installations, except that the Portage configuration no longer resides in `/etc`, but in the Prefix directory, which is `$HOME/gentoo/etc/portage/` by default.

 ### EULER

-Gentoo Prefix is the only way of using Gentoo Linux on the EULER Cluster.
+Gentoo Prefix is the most appropriate way of using Gentoo Linux on the EULER Cluster.
-Additionally, for the demonstration at hand, some additional peculiarities of the environment had to be addressed:
+Even so, for the demonstration at hand, some additional peculiarities of the EULER environment had to be addressed:

 * The number of files in EULER home-directories is limited to a number too small for Gentoo Prefix.
-One either has to use `$SCRATCH`, which is slow and sometimes unstable, or ask the technical support for a higher inode quota (generally available for purchase).
+One has to either install the system under `$SCRATCH`, which is slow and sometimes unstable (thus only suited as a proof-of principle), or ask the technical support for a higher inode quota (generally available for purchase).
 * The normal Bash environment has a environment variable set that is incompatible with Gentoo Prefix.
 It has to be unset in `$HOME/.bashrc`:
 	```bash
 	export -n LD_LIBRARY_PATH